MicrosoftDocs/minecraft-creator/creator/Documents/CameraCommandIntroduction.md

 `/camera <players> fade [time <fadeInSeconds> <holdSeconds> <fadeOutSeconds>] [color <red> <green> <blue>]`

-Every version of the camera command starts with a player selector, which is used to specify the player or player(s) that will be affected by the command.
+Every version of the camera command starts with a player selector, which is used to specify the player or players who will be affected by the command.
 After that, there are three options that you can specify: "set", "clear", or "fade". "set" will cause the targeted player(s) to use a specified camera perspective. "clear" will return the targeted player(s) back to their usual camera mode. "fade" will cause a full-screen fade, like what players see when sleeping in a bed.

 ## The "set" Option